The best Netflix Canada TV shows 2020

 - Christian Navarro as Tony

 You’ll laugh, you’ll cry, you’ll vaguely wonder about committing a minor crime so you too can go to prison and write about it.
-Orange is the New Black is up to its sixth season and if insane popularity is anything to go off, it’s not stopping anytime soon.
+Orange Is the New Black may be over, but all its seasons are still available to binge.

 - Taylor Schilling as Piper Chapman